Analysis | World Faces New Threats From Fast-Mutating Omicron Variants

 3. Which strains are the most worrisome?

 The subvariants known as BQ.1.1, BQ.1, BQ.1.3, BA.2.3.20 and XBB are among the fastest-spreading of the main omicron lineages.
+Of these, XBB is the most antibody-evasive SARS-CoV-2 variant identified to date, the World Health Organization said in an Oct.
+19 report.
+There is no evidence yet of any change in disease severity, the Geneva-based agency said.
 Based on UK data, the BQ variants, as well as BA.2.75.2 and BF.7 are the most concerning due to their growth advantage and immune evasiveness, the country’s health security agency said on Oct.
-7. BF.7 has also been gaining ground in the US, where it accounted for 4.6% of Covid cases in the week ending Oct.
-8, from 3.3% the week before, according to the Centers for Disease Control and Prevention.
-The Atlanta-based agency noted BA4.6 was the most prevalent after BA.5, accounting for 13.6% of cases in the first week of October, from 12.7% the week before.
-In Bangladesh and Singapore, the XBB strain has been linked to a small surge in cases.
+7. BF.7 has been gaining ground in the US, where it accounted for 5.3% of Covid cases in the week ending Oct.
+15, from 4.6% the week before, according to the Centers for Disease Control and Prevention.
+The Atlanta-based agency noted BA4.6 was the most prevalent after BA.5, accounting for 12.2% of cases in the second week of October, from 13.6% the week before.
+The XBB strain has been linked to a surge in cases in countries in the Asia-Pacific region, including Singapore, where it accounts for more than half of Covid infections, the country’s health ministry said on Oct.
+15. The XBB wave may peak around mid-November, and is probably driving an increase in reinfections, which make up about 17% of all new cases, the ministry said.

 4. How effective are current vaccines?

-Broadly, omicron variants reduce the effectiveness of immunity generated by a primary vaccination series.
-Booster doses, especially using a mRNA shot from Moderna Inc. or Pfizer Inc. and BioNTech SE substantially improve protection against symptomatic disease and infection, though the benefit diminishes over time.
+Immunity generated by a primary vaccination series generally has reduced effectiveness against the omicron variants.
+Booster doses, especially using mRNA shots from Moderna Inc. or Pfizer Inc. and BioNTech SE, substantially improve protection against symptomatic disease and infection, though the benefit diminishes over time.
 Studies have found effectiveness against severe illness after a primary immunization series is typically maintained over the following six months.
-More studies are needed to assess the duration of effectiveness of booster doses beyond six months, according to the World Health Organization.
+More research is needed on the longer-term impact, according to the WHO.
+Regulatory agencies approved so-called bivalent vaccine booster doses after manufacturers developed shots aimed at improving protection against various omicron subvariants.

 5. What are the caveats?